Marte Haarstad / Greenpeace

 Big win for climate as Equinor leaves sponsorships

-Skrevet 02.
-October 2024
+Skrevet 02. oktober 2024

 Press release: Big win for the climate as major polluter Equinor leaves the Norwegian ski and football federations.